xXMacMillanXx/local-media-provider/readme.md

  - videos can be played (only HTML video tag / browser supported formats)
  - audio can be played (only HTML audio tag / browser supported formats)
  - images can be viewed (only HTML img tag / browser supported formats)
+ - pdfs can be viewed (uses embed, should be the browser pdf viewer)
  - files and folders are listed in the sidebar (only web supported formats)
  - sidebar can be filtered / searched with the topbar